msftcangoblowm/drain-swamp/docs/why/cringe-culture.rst

 CRINGE
 -------

-The changelog is the single most exciting file in a software package, i'm foreshadowing, laugh now, won't be laughing in a second, no well you will be.
+The changelog is the single most exciting file in a software package.

 Authors are influencers.
 Modern life could actually be tied to wind direction on a particular day preventing that author from quickly